LarsNorlander/dev-diary/manning-deep-learning.md

 ### 10:17 PM

 Read a bit more on learning and got to read up a bit on gradient decent.
 I'm a little too tired so this will do for now.
 I'll try watching videos instead and see how much that would help.

+## November 3, 2018

+### 8:50 PM

+I got to finish up chapter 4 of Grokking Deep Learning.
+Now I see the mathematical connection Deep Learning has.
+Although honestly, a lot of things flew threw my head.
+The ending of the chapter now asks that I write the machine learning code from memory...
+Which I can't do at the moment.
+So my next focus for tomorrow will be understanding the code enough to be able to do just that.